SFarbolin/quartz/content/index.md

 ---
 **Hi there!
 I'm Sean Farbolin.**
 *I like to learn, tinker, make stuff, and [[play]].*
-I'm  as a [[typewriter-apprenticeship|typewriter repair apprenctice]] at the [Bremerton Typewriter Company](https://typespec.com/).

 Welcome!
 You may have come here from my instagram or heard me on the [Making Problems to Solve](https://podcasts.apple.com/us/podcast/making-problems-to-solve/id1625999514) podcast.

+I recently completed a [[typewriter-apprenticeship|typewriter repair apprenticeship]] at the [Bremerton Typewriter Company](https://typespec.com/).
+I plan to add lots more photos and details of my time there.

-I only just got this site up and working [[how-this-site-works|the way I want it]] to on May 8th, 2025.
-So it's still brand new!
+I got this site up and working [[how-this-site-works|the way I want it]] to on May 8th, 2025.

 I've set it up as a [[digital-garden|digital garden]] that I can edit on the fly.
 Which means instead a super clean polished site, I'm starting very simply and growing it over time.
 It may be sparse now, but I'm trying to add to it.
 I hope you check back in from time to time to see how it evolves!